nalipaz/GitHubHook/README.md

 ## GitHub Post-Receive Deployment Hook

 Deploying applications to development, staging and production never been so easy with GitHub Post-Receive Deployment Hook script!
+This fork sponsored by the [Los Angeles Web Design Firm](http://stitch-technologies.com/) *Stitch Technologies*.

 ### Installation